totaljs/jComponent/readme.md

     instance.configure = function(key, value) {
         // +v11.1.0
-        // it executed if "instance.config()" parses some value and "callback" argument is not defined };
+        // it executed if "instance.reconfigure()" parses some value and "callback" argument is not defined };